Here are a few answers to frequently asked questions we receive about our LEGO railway displays, and the LEGO train hobby itself.

 5. Where can I find a list of LEGO shows in the UK?

 Our member Richard (also known as Bricks McGee!) maintains an annual list of UK LEGO events on his blog at bricksmcgee.com.

-6. Is there a LEGO train club near me?
+6. Where can I find a LEGO train clubs near me?

 Is there a LEGO train club near you?
 The short answer is “maybe” – there might be a LEGO train club near you.
 Here’s a list of those LEGO train clubs worldwide we know about; if you can’t see a LEGO train club located near you, try looking for LEGO User Groups, where you’re likely to discover other adult LEGO train fans!